WDI-201/ExpressBlogger/README.md

 	- A default export is when a single variable is exported from a file
 		- Export: module.exports = router;
 		- Import: var usersRouter = require('./routes/users');

- Typically, it is an object with a list of functions on it.